smlrepo/platform/query/docs/SPEC.md

 An _array type_ represents a sequence of values of any other type.
 All values in the array must be of the same type.
 The length of an array is the number of elements in the array.
+The values of an array may be retrieved using member expressions.

 #### Object types

 An _object type_ represents a set of unordered key and value pairs.
 The key must always be a string.
 The value may be any other type, and need not be the same as other values within the object.
+The values of an object may be retrieved using member expressions.

+#### Map types

+A _map type_ represents a set of unordered key and value pairs.
+Just like an _object type_ values may be of arbitrary type.
+Keys can be any valid expression that evaluates to a string.
+A key that does not resolve to a string will cause a run-time error.
+The values of a map **cannot** be retrieved using member expressions.

+**Note:** A variable of type _map_ is immutable.
+Its elements cannot be modified nor can they be retrieved after it is initialized.

 #### Function types